syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 The symmetrical layout has been formed using nodes position by closer together or pushing them further apart.
 This is repeated iteratively until the system comes to an equilibrium state.

 `layout.springLength` defined as how long edges should be, ideally.
 This will be the resting length for the springs.
 Edge attraction and vertex repulsion forces may be defined by ` layout.springFactor`, the more sibling nodes repel each other.
 The relative positions do not change anymore from one iteration to the next.
-We can specify the no of iteration using ` layout.maxIteraction`.
+We can specify the no of iteration using ` layout.maxIteration`.

 The following code illustrates how to arrange the nodes in a radial tree structure.